collinsbett023/toy-problem-GroupSix/README.md

 3cards nested in a container with some css style and javaScript

 # Authors
- Josephine mueni , Martin ,Collins,Lameck
+ Josephine mueni , Martin ,Collins Bett,Lameck

  # Challenge 1: Student Grade Generator